19 Fits and residuals

 19.3.2 Comparing batches to pooled residuals using a q-q plot

-Since the spreads are homogeneous across the batches, we may choose to combine (pool) the residuals and compare the residuals of each batch to the pooled residuals.
+If we assume that the spreads are homogeneous across the batches, we may choose to combine (pool) the residuals and compare the residuals of each batch to the pooled residuals.
 The advantage with this approach is that we are increasing the size of the reference residual distribution thus reducing noise that results from a relatively small sample size.
-It also reduces the number of q-q plots to analyze–even gone from 28 plots to just eight!
+It also reduces the number of q-q plots to analyze–going from 28 plots to just eight!

 df3 <- df2 %>%